 A designer is a creative mastermind behind the game’s concept, goals, rules, and mechanics.
 Generally, a designer will exercise typical roles in game development, the most important is working on how it will be played, and what players will experience in the game.

-The game designer’s additional roles in a game development team include:
+The game designer’s additional roles in a team for custom game development services include: